 No extra charges or Lab fees

 NATA accredited Pathology.
 Australia wide

-We are a direct access testing program partnered with the major Australian NATA accredited Laboratories.
+We are a direct access testing program using trusted NATA accredited Laboratories.

 No Medicare card needed

 No GP referral required

 Function at your best - Why check your Hormones?

 From metabolism to mood and libido, your hormones affect everything.